qwshen/spark-etl-framework/docs/iceberg-writer.md

 ```

 Note:
-1. When submitting a job for writing an icerberg table, dynamic overwrite mode is recommended by setting spark.sql.sources.partitionOverwriteMode=dynamic.
+1. When submitting a job for writing to an icerberg table, dynamic overwrite mode is recommended by setting spark.sql.sources.partitionOverwriteMode=dynamic.
 2. The IcebergWriter provides only fundamental write operations.
-It is recommended to use SQL commands for complicated writes.
+It is recommended to use SQL commands with SqlWriter for more complicated writes.
    1. INSERT INTO (for Spark 3.0 or later)
     ```
     INSERT INTO prod.db.table VALUES (1, 'a'), (2, 'b')